Austrian Service Abroad: Types of service

-Austrian Service Abroad offers three different types:

-Gedenkdienst (Österreichischer Gedenkdienst)
+Austrian Memorial Service (Österreichischer Gedenkdienst)

-Gedenkdienst is the concept of facing and taking responsibility for the darkest chapters of one's own country's history while ideally being financially supported by one's own country's government to do so.
-Gedenkdienst has the acknowledgment of, the apology for and the assumption of responsibility for atrocities done by one's own country's society in history as its basis.
-Gedenkdienst is about honesty with one's country's past and the desire to rectify past wrongs.
-Gedenkdienst is about providing people of the perpetrator's side a platform for education and going to the victim's side to serve the remembrance of the evil done and the commemoration of its victims.
-Gedenkdienst is about peace on the basis of honesty regarding the past.
+Austrian Memorial Service is the concept of facing and taking responsibility for the darkest chapters of one's own country's history while ideally being financially supported by one's own country's government to do so.
+Memorial Service has the acknowledgment of, the apology for and the assumption of responsibility for atrocities done by one's own country's society in history as its basis.
+Memorial Service is about honesty with one's country's past and the desire to rectify past wrongs.
+Memorial Service is about providing people of the perpetrator's side a platform for education and going to the victim's side to serve the remembrance of the evil done and the commemoration of its victims.
+Memorial Service is about peace on the basis of honesty regarding the past.

 The program was founded in 1992 and has been a part of the association Austrian Service Abroad since 1998.
 It remembers the crimes of Nazism and commemorates its victims.
 Gedenkdiener work for Holocaust remembrance memorials and institutions as well as research facilities.
 Examples are the Simon Wiesenthal Center in Los Angeles, the World Jewish Congress in New York, the Jewish Museum Berlin, the Auschwitz Jewish Center in Oswiecim or Yad Vashem in Jerusalem.

-In addition, Austrian Holocaust Memorial servants are also sent to serve in former refuge countries of the victim groups persecuted by the Nazis, for example to the Casa Stefan Zweig in Petrópolis (Brazil) or the Center of Jewish Studies Shanghai.
+In addition, Austrian Holocaust Memorial servants are also sent to serve in former refuge countries of the victim groups persecuted by the Nazis, for example to the Casa Stefan Zweig in Petrópolis (Brazil) or the Center of Jewish Studies Shanghai (China).

 The program annually confers the Austrian Holocaust Memorial Award to actors "who have shown special endeavors for the memory of the Shoah".